-One thing to note how many Power-Ups you get depends on the pricing plan you choose.
-For example, Free allows you one power up per board, while Business and Enterprise allow unlimited uses.
+One thing to note how many Power-Ups you get depends on the trello pricing plan you choose.
+For example, Free allows you one power-up per board, while Business and trello Enterprise allow unlimited uses.
 If you have Trello Gold, you can use three Power-Ups.
 Ultimately, it’s up to you and your team to decide how your Trello boards look.
 You can add your personal touch however you see fit, depending on your management style.

 In addition to Power-Ups, another feature you can use is the Butler.
-It’s a powerful tool that performs basic tasks, such as creating buttons and setting up rules.
+It’s a powerful tool that performs basic tasks, that enables you to create buttons and create rules.
 You can also schedule commands, each with a specific action per board.
 Butler assists you automatically so you can minimize the number of clicks for every single task.
 In case you need to remember, here are five Butler commands you can use:

-There are also keyboard shortcuts you can use while accessing Trello.
+There are also keyboard shortcuts you can use while accessing Trello cards.
 For example, if you press B, you can gain access to the Board menu to see how everyone’s doing.
-N adds new cards to a particular list, while Q lets you only take a look at your cards.
+N adds new Trello cards to a particular list, while Q lets you only take a look at your own Trello cards.
 Using these keyboard shortcuts enables you to save time while also preventing cramps in your hand.

 Overall, these features are considered useful in improving work productivity.
 You can manage your team by setting up rules that work best for you and everyone else.
 It takes some time to get used to, but eventually, Trello adapts to your management style.